doublejim/React-Sass-Webpack-Template/README.md

 8. If no errors occured, the project is ready to run!

 Now in cmd, you can choose to either *npm run build*, which will build your project, and put the result in the *build* folder.
 In that folder there will be an *index.html* which you can open in your browser.
-Another, more useful command is *npm run start*, which starts a local development server.
+Another, equally useful command is *npm run start*, which starts a local development server.
 After starting, open the website: *localhost:8080*, to view your website.
 If the cmd window is kept running in this mode, any change you make to the project files will be immediately reflected in the browser.